-The System of National Accounts (SNA) consists of a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
-It provides a comprehensive accounting framework within which economic data can be compiled and presented in a format that is designed for purposes of economic analysis, decision-taking and policy-making.
-The accounts are compiled for a succession of time periods, thus providing a continuous flow of information for the monitoring, analysis and evaluation of economic performance.
+The SNA is a coherent, consistent and integrated set of macroeconomic accounts, balance sheets and tables based on a set of internationally agreed concepts, definitions, classifications and accounting rules.
+It provides a comprehensive accounting framework within which economic data can be compiled and presented in a format designed for economic analysis, decision-taking and policy-making.
+The accounts are compiled for a succession of periods, thus providing a continuous flow of information for the monitoring, analysis and evaluation of economic performance.